lwpyh/DANN-pytorch/README.md

 # DANN
-PyTorch implementation for [DANN：Domain-Adversarial Training of Neural Networks]
+A PyTorch implementation for Unsupervised Domain Adaptation by Backpropagation

 ## Prerequisites
 Linux or OSX